theshorttamperedclavier/theshorttamperedclavier.github.io/about.md

 and have been actively involved in their [Terasology](http://terasology.org) project since then.
 I am currently working as a mentor for the organization for the [Google Summer of Code](https://summerofcode.withgoogle.com) competition.
-I have been training as a classical pianist for 6 years, and have passed the Trinity College of London's piano exams up to grade 5 with distinction.
-I can also play the tabla, and have been receiving informal education in Hindustani classical music from Shardul.
+I have been training as a classical pianist for 6 years, have passed the Trinity College of London's piano exams up to grade 5 with distinction, and am currently working on the Associate of the Trinity College of London (ATCL) diploma in piano performance.I can also play the tabla, and have been receiving informal education in Hindustani classical music from Shardul.

 **Shardul Chiplunkar** I'm a high-school senior originally from Pune, India, and currently in Fremont, CA. My interests include mathematics, computer science,